Srimaan-418/Productive-Toolkit/README.md

 ## 📄 License

 Distributed under the MIT License.
-See `LICENSE` for more information.
-(You might need to create a LICENSE file if you don't have one).
+See the `LICENSE` file in the repository root for more details.

 ## 🙏 Acknowledgements

-* (Any specific tutorials, resources, or individuals you'd like to thank)
-* Google Fonts
+* Google Fonts for providing the beautiful typography used in Zenith.